truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Services/SSHServiceSCALE.md

 ---
 title: "Configuring SSH Service"
-description: "This article provides information on configuring the SSH service in SCALE, and using an SFTP connection."
+description: "This article provides information on configuring the SSH service in TrueNAS SCALE and using an SFTP connection."
 weight: 60
 alias:
 tags: